semgrep/semgrep-docs/docs/index.md

 ## History

 Semgrep is an evolution of [pfff](https://github.com/returntocorp/pfff/), which began at [Facebook](https://github.com/facebookarchive/pfff) in 2009, which itself was an evolution of the Linux refactoring tool [Coccinelle](https://en.wikipedia.org/wiki/Coccinelle_(software)). [r2c](https://r2c.dev/team) revitalized the project after its original author, [Yoann Padioleau](https://github.com/aryx), joined the company.

+## Development Philosophy

+See the [Semgrep CLI Philosophy](contributing/semgrep-philosophy/) for details about why Semgrep is free, our goals for development, and the designed capabailities and limits of the static analysis engine.